RRaphaell/MyFitnessPal/README.md

 5. healthyDistributed- How healthy the nutrients in the food taken during the day are distributed
 6. Column diff-s - This refers to the difference between the goal and total of nutrients, which shows how much they missed the goal set for each day. <br>
 ![diff_feature](/images/diff_feature.PNG) <br>
-7. Food group - according to nutrients, assume which food group belongs to (fast food, soups, and souces…)
+7. Food group - according to nutrients, assume which food group belongs to (fast food, soups, and souces…) <br>
 ![foodGroup](/images/FoodGroup.PNG) <br>

 # <span style="color:#FF7B07"><div align="center">**Predictions** <a  name="6"></a>